ICBI/viGEN/README.md

 * EBI SRA http://www.ebi.ac.uk/ena/data/view/SRR1946637

 ## Notes

+To reduce run time in this workflow, users can alternatively try other alignment tools including Kallisto, Bowtie2 etc instrea of RSEM.
+I have found Kallisto to be the fastest in this workflow, and the output to be very similar to RSEM used in this example.
+Users must ensure to use the appropriate reference index files .
+And remember to output the unmapped sequences into another file.

 Rmd files are R Markdown documents that contain narrative text and code in a nicely formatted document, that allow users to completely reproduce the code.
 Along with the R Markdown files, its PDF version have also been provided for users.
 The R Markdown files and PDF files have the same name and differ only by the file extension (.Rmd for R Markdown and .pdf for PDF files).